anish-palakurthi/pascal_x86_compiler/README.md

 ```
 ./compiler < /path/to/pascal/file > /path/to/output/file
 ```
-Move only the outputted instructions (not the IR that is also shown) from the output file to `code.s`.
+Move only the outputted instructions (not the IR and symbol table that is also shown) from the output file to `code.s`.
 ```
 cc driver.c code.s -lm
 ./a.out